Talmud: Mishnah

 Since it sequences its laws by subject matter instead of by biblical context, the Mishnah discusses individual subjects more thoroughly than the Midrash, and it includes a much broader selection of halakhic subjects than the Midrash.
 The Mishnah's topical organization thus became the framework of the Talmud as a whole.
 But not every tractate in the Mishnah has a corresponding Gemara.
-Also, the order of the tractates in the Talmud differs in some cases from that in the Mishnah.
+Also, the order of the tractates in the Talmud differs from that of the Mishnah in some cases.

 Gemara

-The Gemara constitutes the commentary portion of the Talmud.
-The Mishnah, and its commentary (the Gemara), together constitute the Talmud.
-This commentary arises from a longstanding tradition of rabbis analyzing, debating, and discussing the Mishnah -"shakla v'tarya" - ever since it was compiled.
+The Gemara (גְּמָרָא) is, broadly speaking, a commentary on the Mishnah.
+This commentary arises from a longstanding tradition of rabbis analyzing, debating, and discussing the Mishnah—a process known as shakla v'tarya (שַׁקְלָא וְטַרְיָא)—since its compilation.
 The rabbis who participated in the process that produced this commentarial tradition are known as the Amoraim.
-Each discussion is presented in a self-contained, edited passage known as a sugya.
+Each discussion is presented in a self-contained, edited passage known as a sugya (סוּגְיָא).

 Much of the Gemara is legal in nature.
 Each analysis begins with a Mishnaic legal statement.
 With each sugya, the statement may be analyzed and compared with other statements.
-This process can be framed as an exchange between two (often anonymous, possibly metaphorical) disputants, termed the makshan (questioner) and tartzan (answerer).
-Gemara also commonly tries to find the correct biblical basis for a given law in the Mishnah as well as the logical process that connects the biblical to the Mishnaic tradition.
+This process can be framed as an exchange between two (often anonymous, possibly metaphorical) disputants, termed the makshan (מַקְשָׁן) and tartzan (תַּרְצָן), respectively.
+Gemara also commonly seeks the correct biblical basis for a given law in the Mishnah, as well as the logical process that connects the biblical to the Mishnaic tradition.
 This process was known as talmud, long before the "Talmud" itself became a text.

-In addition, the Gemara contains a wide range of narratives, homiletical or exegetical passages, sayings, and other non-legal content, termed aggadah.
-A story told in a sugya of the Babylonian Talmud may draw upon the Mishnah, the Jerusalem Talmud, midrash, and other sources.
+In addition, the Gemara contains a wide range of narratives, homiletical or exegetical passages, sayings, and other non-legal content, termed aggadah (אַגָּדָה).
+A story told in a sugya of the Babylonian Talmud may draw upon the Mishnah, the Jerusalem Talmud, Midrash, and other sources.